the-red-feather/thesis/P1/two-pages.md

 Drawbacks of all of these: They are not FAIR:
 1. not `findable` & `accessible`: most have a large barrier of entry: the tool needs to be installed \ Requires an account \ Requires several thousands of euros
-2. not `re-usable`: plugins must always be specifically created for these environments. no way of directly using a repo, like you can with a regular programming language.
+2. not `interoperable`: plugins must always be specifically created for these environments. no way of directly using a repo, like you can with a regular programming language.
-3. not `interoperable`: all vpl's are strongly tied to their host environment / no way to turn a script into a CLI or web-app.
+3. not `re-usable`: all vpl's are strongly tied to their host environment / no way to turn a script into a CLI or web-app.

 > idea to fix (2): wasm as plugin: just a collection of functions / classes / etc.
-- automatic js library from wasm builder
+> - automatic js library from wasm builder
-- updating a list of all available plugins
+> - updating a list of all available plugins
 > idea to fix (2): direct exposure: make all functions found within wasm binaries callable from visual programming canvas.
 > with these two ideas, there is no need to specifically create plugins, any wasm binary can be utilized.